 Each year, a memo is distributed to all department heads and members of the Board of Directors outlining funding availability and describing eligibility for CDBG funds.
 Recipients of this memo are encouraged to consider project requests received from the public that may be eligible for this funding stream and to develop applications that reflect identified needs.
-Information was also gathered during service provider meetings, including with the Manchester Community Services Council (MCSC) and the town's Continuum of Care (CoC) group, during the planning process for this year's Action Plan.
+Information was also gathered during service provider meetings and shared with their networks, including with the Manchester Community Services Council (MCSC) and the town's Continuum of Care (CoC) group, during the planning process for this year's Action Plan.